 The missionaries had 15 board pieces and the Pope and Pagan had one.
 The players alternated moves on a series of squares.
-The goal of the missionaries was to maneuver the Pope and Pagan into a corner where he could not move.
-The Pope and Pagan, meanwhile, could capture the missionaries’ pieces.
-His goal was to capture all the enemy’s pieces.
+The missionaries tried to maneuver the Pope and Pagan into a corner where he could not move.
+The Pope and Pagan, meanwhile, could capture the missionaries’ pieces, with a goal of capturing all of them.

-The Know-Nothing political party had its roots in the 1830s and 1840s, when protestant Americans were increasingly alarmed by the influx of Catholic Europeans into America.
-It started as a secret association.
+The Know-Nothing political party had its roots in the 1830s and 1840s, when the influx of Catholic immigrants alarmed Protestant Americans.
+The Know-Nothings started as a secret association.
 If members were asked about it, they were to reply that they knew nothing, hence its name.

 The 1844 board game, meanwhile, reflected the rising popular sentiment against the Catholic Church in America.
-The game was published by the W. and S.B.
-Ives Company.
-W. and S.B. were William Ives and Stephen Bradshaw Ives, a pair of brothers who went into business as publishers of the Salem Observer in Salem, Mass.
-Game making seems to have been one of many publishing ventures they undertook.
+The W. and S.B.
+Ives Company published it.
+W. and S.B. were William Ives and Stephen Bradshaw Ives, brothers who went into publishing in Salem, Mass.
+Game making belonged to the many publishing ventures they undertook.
 The company published a children’s magazine, books and the Salem Observer newspaper, in addition to board games.

-William Ives was a pious man, and another of the games he published was designed to instruct the players in morality.
+William Ives, a pious man, published another game designed to instruct the players in morality.
 The Mansion of Happiness game had players trying to advance around a board to a mansion by landing on spaces with labels such as Humility and Chastity, while avoiding landing on squares with labels such as Drunkard, Perjurer or Robber.

 Parker would grow up and buy the Ives’ game company, but he found their moralizing a bit heavy handed.
 His new company, Parker Brothers, would keep the game board format, but instead of reinforcing anti-Irish prejudice or morality, Parker made greed the focus of his best-selling game, Monopoly.